-Step 4: Take the dough out of the refrigerator and then preheat the oven to 350º F. Line your
+Step 4: Take the dough from the refrigerator and then preheat the oven to 350º F. Line your

-Use a cookie scoop to drop balls of cold dough onto a parchment-lined cookie baking sheet.
+Use a cookie scoop to drop cold dough balls onto a parchment-lined cookie baking sheet.
 Press down in the middle of each sugar cookie and add thick baker's sugar to each middle.

 Bake the cookies at 350º F for 8-10 minutes.